nekoze-climber/slsTestApp/README.md

 # slsTestApp
-This is a test app of serverless
+This repository is test serverless app.